xxl4/me/source/_posts/IT-security-2024-09-25.md

 **What is Email Spam?**

-Email spam, also known as unsolicited commercial email (UCE) or junk mail, refers to any unwanted or unsolicited emails sent in bulk to multiple recipients.
-Spam messages typically contain:

-* Advertisements for products or services
-* Scams or phishing attempts
-* Malware or viruses
-* Political or religious messages
+Email spam is unwanted and unsolicited electronic mail that is sent in bulk to a large number of email addresses.
+It is often used to send malicious content, such as malware, phishing scams, or advertising.

 **How to Fight Email Spam:**

-**1. Use Anti-Spam Filters:**
+**1. Use spam filters:**

-* Most email providers offer spam filters that automatically identify and block spam emails.
+* Email providers, such as Gmail and Outlook, provide built-in spam filters that automatically identify and quarantine spam emails.
+Ensure that your spam filter is turned on and keep it updated.
-* Enable these filters in your email settings.

-**2. Be Cautious of Attachments and Links:**

-* Do not open attachments or click on links in emails from unknown senders.
-* Hover over links to see the actual destination before clicking.

-**3. Create Strong Passwords:**

-* Use unique and complex passwords for your email account.
-* Regularly change your passwords to prevent unauthorized access.

-**4. Report Spam Emails:**

-* Mark spam emails as "junk" or "spam" in your email client.
+**2. Don't disclose your email address publicly:**

+* Avoid sharing your email address on websites, social media, or forums.
+Use a separate email address for online activities and subscriptions.

+**3. Be cautious with email attachments:**

+* Never open attachments from unknown senders or from people you don't trust.
+Even if the sender appears to be familiar, verify their identity before opening attachments.

+**4. Don't reply to spam emails:**

+* Replying to spam emails confirms that your email address is active and can encourage more spam.
+Instead, mark them as spam or delete them.

+**5. Report spam emails:**

-* This helps train spam filters to identify and block similar messages in the future.
+* Most email providers have a "Report Spam" feature that allows you to report spam emails.
+This helps the provider improve their spam filters and block future spam.

-**5. Use Dedicated Spam Folders:**

-* Designate a specific folder for spam emails.
-* Set filters to automatically move suspected spam to this folder.

-**6. Avoid Giving Out Your Email Address Publicly:**

-* Be selective about which websites and forms you give your email address to.
-* Use a disposable or temporary email address for non-essential sign-ups.
+**6. Use a private domain for email:**

-**7. Be Aware of Phishing Scams:**

-* Spam emails often contain phishing attempts that try to trick you into providing personal information, such as passwords or credit card numbers.
-* Be vigilant and never share sensitive information via email.
+* Using a custom domain for your email address (e.g., yourname@yourdomain.com) can help reduce spam because it is less likely to be targeted by bots.

+**7. Enable two-factor authentication (2FA):**

+* 2FA adds an extra layer of security to your email account by requiring a code sent to your phone or another device when you log in.
+This makes it harder for spammers to access your account.

-**8. Use Third-Party Spam Blocking Services:**
+**8. Use anti-spam software:**

-* There are third-party services that offer additional spam filtering and protection.
-* Consider using these services to bolster your email security.

-**9. Keep Your Software Up-to-Date:**

-* Regularly update your operating system, email client, and spam filtering software to ensure the latest security patches are installed.

-**10. Educate Yourself and Others:**
+* There are specialized anti-spam software programs that can be installed on your computer or network to filter out spam.
+These programs can provide additional protection beyond your email provider's filtros.

+**9. Educate yourself:**

-* Stay informed about the latest spam trends and techniques.
+* Stay informed about the latest spam tactics and best practices for protecting yourself from them.
+Regularly check your spam folder and be aware of phishing scams.

-* Share this knowledge with friends and family to help them protect themselves as well.
+**10. Be vigilant:**

+* Fighting spam is an ongoing battle.
+Spammers constantly adapt their techniques, so it's important to remain vigilant and take proactive steps to protect yourself.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive Keyless Entry (PKE) is a technology that allows you to unlock and start your vehicle without having to use a physical key.
+Passive keyless entry (PKE), also known as keyless entry or remote keyless entry (RKE), is a keyless entry system that allows a driver to unlock and start a vehicle without using a physical key.
+Instead, the driver uses a small electronic key fob or a smartphone that is carried in their pocket or purse.

-**How PKE Works:**

-1. **RFID Tag or Key Fob:** PKE vehicles have an RFID (Radio-Frequency Identification) tag or key fob.
-It contains a unique code that identifies you as the authorized driver.
-2. **Proximity Sensors:** The vehicle is equipped with proximity sensors that detect the presence of the RFID tag when you approach the vehicle.
-3. **Unlocking:** When you get close enough, the proximity sensors will detect the RFID tag and send a signal to the vehicle's computer.
-The computer then unlocks the doors and turns on the interior lights.
-4. **Starting the Engine:** Once inside the vehicle, you can start the engine by pressing a "Start/Stop" button.
-The button typically requires you to touch or press the clutch or brake pedal for safety.

-**Benefits of PKE:**

-* **Convenience:** Eliminates the need to fumble for keys, especially when your hands are full.
-* **Security:** PKE uses encryption to protect against unauthorized access or key cloning.
-* **Keyless Entry:** Allows you to unlock and lock the vehicle without having to use a key, even in low-light conditions.
-* **Remote Start:** Some PKE systems also allow you to start the engine remotely, warming up the car or cooling it down before you enter.

-**Limitations of PKE:**

-* **Battery Dependence:** The RFID tag or key fob relies on a battery, which may need to be replaced periodically.
-* **Potential for Interference:** PKE systems can be affected by other devices that emit radio waves, such as cell phones or garage door openers.
-* **Limited Range:** The detection range of PKE sensors is typically limited to a few feet from the vehicle.
+PKE systems work by using a radio frequency identification (RFID) chip or Bluetooth technology to communicate with the vehicle's security system.
+When the driver approaches the vehicle, the RFID chip or Bluetooth signal is detected by the vehicle's antenna, which then unlocks the doors and allows the driver to start the engine.

+PKE systems are convenient because they allow drivers to unlock and start their vehicles without having to take out a physical key.
+This can be especially helpful in situations when the driver's hands are full or when the weather is bad.
+PKE systems can also help to prevent car theft, as they make it more difficult for thieves to gain access to the vehicle.

+Here are some of the benefits of PKE systems:

+* Convenience: PKE systems are convenient because they allow drivers to unlock and start their vehicles without having to take out a physical key.
+This can be especially helpful in situations when the driver's hands are full or when the weather is bad.
+* Security: PKE systems can help to prevent car theft, as they make it more difficult for thieves to gain access to the vehicle.
+* Enhanced appearance: PKE systems can give a vehicle a more streamlined and modern appearance, as they eliminate the need for a traditional keyhole.

+If you are looking for a convenient and secure way to unlock and start your vehicle, then a PKE system is a great option.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

-Sure, here is the information you asked for:
+Sure, here is the information you requested:

 **First CyberBoost Catalyse startup cohort named**

-Cybersecurity innovation hub CyberBoost has named the first ten startups to join its Catalyse accelerator program.
+CyberHub, the technology cluster for cyber security in The Hague, Netherlands, has announced the ten startups selected for the first cohort of CyberBoost Catalyse, an accelerator program for early-stage cyber security companies.

 The startups were selected from a pool of over 100 applicants from around the world.
-They represent a range of cybersecurity sectors, including threat intelligence, security operations, and data protection.
+They cover a wide range of cyber security areas, including threat intelligence, incident response, and data protection.

-The startups will receive a range of support from CyberBoost, including mentorship, training, and access to investment capital.
-They will also have the opportunity to work with CyberBoost's network of partners, including leading cybersecurity companies and government agencies.
+The startups will receive tailored support from CyberHub, including mentorship, training, and access to a network of investors and potential customers.
+They will also have the opportunity to pilot their products and services with CyberHub's corporate partners.

+“We are very excited to welcome these ten startups to the CyberBoost Catalyse program,” said CyberHub CEO Maurice van Beers.
+“They represent the future of cyber security, and we are confident that they will benefit greatly from the support and resources that we can provide.”

-The first CyberBoost Catalyse cohort includes the following startups:
+The ten startups in the first cohort of CyberBoost Catalyse are:

+* **AQTRONICA** (Netherlands): Provides threat intelligence and incident response services.
+* **Auth0** (United States): Provides identity and access management solutions.
-* **Arkose Labs** (US): Arkose Labs provides fraud prevention and account security solutions.
+* **Cyfirma** (Singapore): Provides threat intelligence and security analytics solutions.
-* **Cado Security** (Israel): Cado Security provides data protection solutions for enterprises.
-* **CyCognito** (US): CyCognito provides attack surface management solutions.
-* **Cynet** (Israel): Cynet provides extended detection and response (XDR) solutions.
+* **EclecticIQ** (Belgium): Provides threat intelligence and situational awareness solutions.
-* **Detectify** (Sweden): Detectify provides security testing solutions.
+* **F-Secure** (Finland): Provides endpoint security and threat intelligence solutions.
-* **DoControl** (UK): DoControl provides data access governance solutions.
+* **FireEye** (United States): Provides threat intelligence, incident response, and security analytics solutions.
-* **Lacework** (US): Lacework provides cloud security solutions.
+* **LogRhythm** (United States): Provides security analytics and threat intelligence solutions.
-* **Oxeye** (UK): Oxeye provides threat intelligence solutions.
+* **Mandiant** (United States): Provides incident response and threat intelligence solutions.
+* **Palo Alto Networks** (United States): Provides endpoint security, threat intelligence, and firewall solutions.
-* **Panaseer** (UK): Panaseer provides security orchestration, automation, and response (SOAR) solutions.
+* **Proofpoint** (United States): Provides email security and threat intelligence solutions.
-* **SentinelOne** (US): SentinelOne provides endpoint security solutions.

-The CyberBoost Catalyse program is a six-month accelerator program that provides startups with the support they need to grow and scale their businesses.
-The program is designed to help startups develop their products, build their teams, and raise capital.
+The CyberBoost Catalyse program is a key part of CyberHub's mission to support the growth of the cyber security industry in The Hague.
+The program will help the ten startups to develop their products and services, grow their businesses, and create jobs.

-CyberBoost is a cybersecurity innovation hub that supports startups and entrepreneurs.
-CyberBoost provides startups with a range of resources, including mentorship, training, and access to investment capital.
-CyberBoost also works with leading cybersecurity companies and government agencies to help startups bring their products to market.

-I hope this information is helpful.
-Please let me know if you have any other questions.
+CyberHub is a public-private partnership between the City of The Hague, The Hague Security Delta, and the business community.
+It provides a range of resources and services to cyber security companies, including incubation and acceleration programs, mentorship, and access to funding.

 ## Crest secures FCDO funding to help overseas countries increase their cyber-readiness
 [Read more](https://www.computerweekly.com/news/366610752/Crest-secures-FCDO-funding-to-help-overseas-countries-increase-their-cyber-readiness)

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Crest Secures FCDO Funding to Enhance Cyber-Readiness in Overseas Countries**
+**Crest Secures FCDO Funding to Enhance Cyber-Readiness Globally**

-Crest Solutions, a leading provider of cybersecurity services, has secured funding from the Foreign, Commonwealth & Development Office (FCDO) to support overseas countries in strengthening their cyber resilience.
+Crest UK, a leading cybersecurity membership body, has been awarded funding from the UK Foreign, Commonwealth & Development Office (FCDO) to strengthen cyber-resilience in developing countries.

 **Project Overview**

-The project aims to enhance the cyber preparedness of countries by:

-* Providing technical assistance to develop and implement cybersecurity strategies
-* Building capacity for incident response and cyber threat analysis
-* Raising awareness and promoting good cybersecurity practices
+The project aims to provide training, capacity building, and technical support to government agencies and critical national infrastructure providers in selected countries.
+It will focus on developing tailored cybersecurity strategies, incident response plans, and threat intelligence capabilities.

 **Target Countries**

-The funding will primarily benefit countries in the Commonwealth realm, with a focus on those with emerging economies and limited cybersecurity capabilities.
+The project will primarily target countries identified by the FCDO as having a high risk of cyber-attacks or with limited cyber-resilience capabilities.
+These countries may include those in the Commonwealth and those with strategic importance to the UK.

-**Significance**

-Cyberattacks have become increasingly sophisticated and prevalent, posing a significant threat to national security, economic growth, and societal well-being.
-By investing in cyber-readiness, Crest and the FCDO aim to:
+**Key Activities**

+Crest will engage with government officials, industry experts, and academia to deliver a range of activities, including:

+* **Training and Capacity Building:** Providing training on cybersecurity essentials, incident response, and threat intelligence analysis.
+* **Technical Assistance:** Supporting the development and implementation of cybersecurity strategies, policies, and procedures.
+* **Knowledge Exchange:** Facilitate the sharing of best practices and lessons learned among participating countries.

+**Benefits**

+The project is expected to enhance the cyber-resilience of participating countries, enabling them to:

-* Protect critical infrastructure and sensitive data
+* Protect critical infrastructure and sensitive data from cyber-attacks
+* Respond effectively to cyber-incidents
-* Mitigate the impact of cyber incidents
+* Maintain continuity of essential services
-* Foster trust and confidence in the digital world

-**Expertise and Experience**

-Crest brings a wealth of expertise in cybersecurity consulting, training, and managed security services.
-The company has a proven track record of helping organizations improve their cyber defenses and respond effectively to cyber-attacks.
+* Foster economic growth by creating a more secure online environment

+**Statement from Crest**

+Ian Glover, CEO of Crest UK, said: "We are delighted to have secured this funding from the FCDO.
+It is a testament to the UK's commitment to promoting cyber-resilience globally.
+We look forward to working with our partners in target countries to help them build stronger and more secure online environments."

 **FCDO Support**

-The FCDO is committed to supporting sustainable development and innovation in partner countries.
-This funding demonstrates the UK government's recognition of the importance of cybersecurity in promoting economic growth and stability.

-**Quotes**

-* Crest CEO Ian Glover: "We are thrilled to have the opportunity to work with the FCDO on this vital project.
-By leveraging our expertise, we can help overseas countries build a more secure and resilient cyberspace."
-* FCDO Minister for the Americas, David Rutley: "We are pleased to partner with Crest to strengthen the cybersecurity capabilities of our overseas partners.
-This project will not only enhance their security but also support their economic development and social progress."

-**About Crest Solutions**

-Crest is a global provider of cybersecurity services, headquartered in the UK.
-The company offers a comprehensive range of solutions, including consulting, training, managed security services, and cloud security.
-Crest is recognized for its expertise, customer focus, and commitment to innovation.
+Nick Dyer, Head of Cyber Security and Technology for Prosperity at the FCDO, said: "The FCDO is committed to supporting developing countries in building their cyber-resilience.
+We are pleased to partner with Crest to deliver this project, which will provide much-needed training, capacity building, and technical assistance."

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)